The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Comparison with optimised numerical QP magnetic fields

 Firstly, consider the region $\phi \in (0.4,0.8)$.
 This region of the surface is similar to the configuration considered in the last subsection: there are approximately straight contours separated by `cusps', which is where the geodesic curvature is largest (see figure \ref{fig: config 2 current}b)).
 The geodesic curvature deviates somewhat from zero even away from these cusps, which explains why the vertical contours are slightly curved and angled.
 As in the last subsection, we can explain the cusps by the fact that $\kappa$ typically has to change sign from the inboard to the outboard side, in contradiction with the third surface equation.

-Now, consider the remaining portion of the surface: $\phi \in (0,0,4)$ and $\phi \in (0.8,2\pi/5)$.
+Now, consider the remaining portion of the surface: $\phi \in (0,0.4)$ and $\phi \in (0.8,2\pi/5)$.
 The contours are not vertical here at all, despite the geodesic curvature being small.
 Here, it is another assumption of the surface equations which breaks down: the parallel current is non-zero.
 Zero current density was a target for the optimiser but was not sufficiently attained everywhere in this configuration.

 Even without considering the vacuum target, having non-zero parallel current is somewhat unexpected.
 This is because of the theoretical result presented at the end of appendix \ref{apdx: Boozer coords}: assuming QP, force-balance, and zero net toroidal current, the parallel current should vanish pointwise.
 The magnetic field configuration presented in figure \ref{fig: config 2 current} does indeed have zero net toroidal current and is force-balanced (as current perpendicular to the field lines is indeed negligible).
-Moreover, in the relevant region where parallel current is non-zero, the geodesic curvature is small, which corresponds to the local QP error being small (see \S\ref{subsec: quality of QP}).
-However, it is the local QP error in a separate region ($\phi \in (0.4,0.8)$), where there are cusps and high geodesic curvature, which allows for non-zero parallel current elsewhere on the surface.
-This is a non-local effect.
+Thus, it is deviations from QP (i.e. deviations from zero geodesic curvature) which leads to non-zero parallel currents.
+Curiously, the region where geodesic curvature is significant ($\phi \in (0.4,0.8)$) is different to the region where parallel currents are significant: hence, this is a non-local effect.